-Daily Phonics sessions- these start from the beginning of Reception through to Term 1 in Year 2.
+Daily Phonics sessions- these start from the beginning of Reception

-- Phonics throughout the day to review sounds & graphemes taught - Lots of opportunities for oral blending if neededc/oa/t - Focus is on word recognition, building fluency and expression.
-However, new vocabulary is also given and explained in every lesson.
+- Phonics throughout the day to review new sounds & graphemes taught - Lots of opportunities for oral blending- c/oa/t - Main focus is on word recognition.
+However, new vocabulary is also given and explained in every lesson. - Opportunities for writing- new grapheme, words and sentences.

-Opportunities for writing.